Kong Alternatives

 • +Apache 2 Rust runtime, fully OSS self-hostable

-• +First-party GraphQL Federation 2 support
+• +First-party GraphQL Federation 2 support, the deepest in the category

 Trade-offs